codership/galera/Docs_tommi/python3/source/architecture.rst

 1. A state change takes place on the database.
 2. The *wsrep hooks* within the database populate the write sets for the other database nodes in the cluster.
-3. The *wsrep hooks* call the *Galera wsrep provider* through the ``dlopen()`` function.
+3. The *wsrep provider* functions are made available for the *wsrep hooks* through the ``dlopen()`` function.
-4. The Galera plugin handles the writeset certification and replication to the other database nodes in the cluster.
+4. The Galera Replication Plugin handles the writeset certification and replication to the other database nodes in the cluster.

 At the receiving end, the application process takes place by high priority transaction(s).

-To keep the state identical on all nodes, the wsrep API uses a Global Transaction ID (GTID), which is used to both:
+To keep the state identical on all nodes, the *wsrep API* uses a Global Transaction ID (GTID), which is used to both:

 - Identify the state change